CECapps/clox/CHALLENGES.md

 It's not truly novel, but I want to add `unless` as a negated `if` and `until` as a negated `while`.  **Deferred** with *medium* priority.

+## Chapter 24

+### Challenge 1
+> Ideally, we’d keep the ip in a native CPU register.  [...]
+Write a couple of
+> benchmarks and see how it affects the performance.
+Do you think the extra code
+> complexity is worth it?

+**Declined**.
+The extra complexity will not be worth it for me.

+### Challenge 2
+> Right now, there’s no way for a native function to signal a runtime error.

+This flows directly into ...

+### Challenge 3
+> Add some more native functions to do things you find useful.

+It took ten chapters before I found a thing that I need to do right away.

+It's time to take a break from this C implementation to actually go and read the chapters on the Java implementation.
+The task is to put together a list of native functions that I will need to build a `loxlox`.